fsprojects/Chessie/docs/content/index.md

 Samples & documentation
 -----------------------

+* Read the [tutorial](tutorial.html) to see how to use Chessie for railway-oriented programming.
-[API Reference](reference/index.html) contains automatically generated documentation for all types, modules and functions in the library.
+* [API Reference](reference/index.html) contains automatically generated documentation for all types, modules and functions in the library.
 This includes additional brief samples on using most of the functions.

 Contributing and copyright